 This reports offers a short summary of findings of an international literature review on cultural impact assessment.

-Literature review and guidelines for community-based arts projects.
+Literature review and guidelines for participants consent in community-based arts projects.
+CDN for VicHealth

-CDN undertook the research for this project initiated by the Office for Disability, Arts Victoria and Department of Human Services
+Literature Review and community consultation, for the Office for Disability, Arts Victoria and Department of Human Services.